nofuturekid/ViVeTool-GUI/README.md

 ### Migration Path

 If you're currently using the **Legacy WinForms version**, see [MIGRATION_NOTES.md](https://github.com/mta1124-1629472/ViVeTool-GUI/blob/master/MIGRATION_NOTES.md) for detailed migration instructions to the new WPF version.

+**Note:** Some features from the Legacy version (Store repair, multi-language support) are not yet implemented in the WPF version.
+This is being tracked for future releases.

 ## Feature Feed System